DFE-Digital/get-into-teaching-prototype/content/funding-your-training/index.md

 ###Students from outside the EU
 Your tuition fees may be higher than fees for UK or EU/EEA students.
 Contact the university or training provider you want to train with to find out how much your fees will cost.

-Get advice about training to be a teacher if you live outside the UK, EU/EAA by using [Teacher Training Adviser Service](#).
+Get advice about training to be a teacher if you live outside the UK, EU/EAA by using [Teacher Training Adviser Service](https://register.getintoteaching.education.gov.uk/register).

 There may be financial support available, but this will depend on your status as a home, EU/EEA or overseas student.
-Find out more from the [UK Council for International Student Affairs](#).
+Find out more from the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/).
+}